TypesettingTools/DependencyControl/README.md

 local util, LineCollection, Line, Log, ASS, Common, YUtils = version:requireModules()
 ```

 Specifying a feed in your own version record provides DepedencyControl with a source to download updates to your script from.
 Specifying feeds for required modules managed by DependencyControl allows the Updater to discover those modules and fetch them when they're missing from the user's computer.
+However, you can omit the feed URLs for required modules when your own feed already has references to them.

 To __register your macros__ use the following code snippets instead of the usual *aegisub.register_macro()* calls: